ikale1234/cse15l-lab-reports/LabReport5.md

 ![Image](s1.png)
 ![Image](s2.png)

-This first bash script (bash1.sh) does steps 5-6, which would normally take 4 commands in the terminal is now simplified into one short one.
-It ends with the failing tests, and the fixes to the file are now needed.
+This first bash script (bash1.sh) does steps 5-6, which would normally take 4 commands in the terminal.
+It is now simplified into one short command.
+The script ends with the failing tests, and the fixes to the file are now needed.

 ![Image](s3.png)